bmoshe/bootcamp-backend/README.md

 For more information about callbacks, there's information available in this guide: http://guides.rubyonrails.org/active_record_callbacks.html

-We'll also need Rails' change tracking in this section, which you can read more about here: http://api.rubyonrails.org/classes/ActiveModel/Dirty.html
+ActiveRecord models keep track of which attributes have been changed.
+This is useful for triggering code to run when specific changes on the model happen.
+To read more about the Rails change tracking mechanism, it's documented here: http://api.rubyonrails.org/classes/ActiveModel/Dirty.html

 For certain actions, we need to include additional side-effects that are applied to the model.